 When entering a new culture, it is extremely important to be informed about the laws and rules governing the society and the campus community.
 Crime occurs to a certain degree in every culture.
 Crime prevention, or being aware of the risks and taking precautions, is important.
 What is "common sense" in regards to safety is somewhat universal, but may also vary from culture to culture.
 The following is a basic list of laws and regulations that you should be aware of.

-- When walking outside at night, take a friend.
+When walking outside at night, take a friend.
 Take special precautions when traveling to downtown Reno, and be aware that the campus is located near an area that has a lot of visitors and transients.
-For your safety, you can use the campus Escort Service if you are walking across campus at night by calling 742-6808 ahead of time.
+For your safety, you can use the Pack Rides Service if you are walking across campus at night by calling 742-6808 ahead of time.

 The University police enforce all federal, state, and local laws and ordinances on university property and a portion of adjacent streets.
 They investigate traffic accidents, conduct criminal investigations and maintain 24-hour patrol.
 The university police can also provide an escort service, help students who have locked keys in their car, and take crime reports.
 Police Department numbers are as follows: